UK grants asylum to Palestinian citizen of Israel in ‘seismic’ U-turn

 ‘Hasan’, who has spent most of his life in Britain, says he is relieved after rare ruling but remains worried for family in Israel.

 Note: Hasan is a pseudonym.
-His real identity is not being disclosed for his protection.
+His identity is not being disclosed for his protection.

 London, United Kingdom – The United Kingdom has granted asylum to a Palestinian citizen of Israel, ruling that he would likely be persecuted if he returned – a decision the refugee’s legal team has described as “seismic”.